masolimano/maneage/README-hacking.md

 language/framework for project management and how to learn and master Make easily (and freely).
 The general architecture and design of the project is then discussed to help you navigate the files and their contents.
-This is followed by a checklist for the easy/fast customization of this template to your exciting research.
+This is followed by a checklist for the easy/fast customization of Maneage to your exciting research.
 We continue with some tips and guidelines on how to manage or extend your project as it grows based on our experiences with it so far.
-The main body concludes with a description of possible future improvements that are planned for the template (but not yet implemented).
+The main body concludes with a description of possible future improvements that are planned for Maneage (but not yet implemented).
 As discussed above, we end with a short introduction on the necessity of reproducible science in the appendix.

-Please don't forget to share your thoughts, suggestions and criticisms on this template.
-Maintaining and designing this template is itself a separate project, so please join us if you are interested.
+Please don't forget to share your thoughts, suggestions and criticisms.
+Maintaining and designing Maneage is itself a separate project, so please join us if you are interested.
 Once it is mature enough, we will describe it in a paper (written by all contributors) for a formal introduction to the community.